 2) Identify What Your Property Will Be Worth

 This is relatively easy to do with sites like Rightmove and Zoopla at your disposal.
 Search for sold house price data and calculate what your property is currently worth and what it will be worth once the proposed works have been completed.
-Bear in mind that your road will likely have a ceiling price (currently the highest sold price for comparable property).
+Bear in mind that your road will likely have a ceiling price (currently the highest sold price for a comparable property).
 The difference between those 2 figures should also represent another budget indicator because you don’t want to end up with a home that is overdeveloped and unmortgageable.
 This is especially important if you plan on refinancing your home to release funds to pay for all or some of the extension costs.
 We shall call this figure B

 Current property value = £535,000